ashirt-ops/ashirt-server/backend/Readme.md

 ### Evidence Metadata Enrichment

-The evidence pipeline enables external services to perform special processing on evidence, and have the result of that processing stored a metadata for that evidence.
-For example an OCR function might analyze an image, search for words in that image, and return those words.
+The evidence pipeline enables external services to perform special processing on evidence and have the result of the processing stored as metadata for that evidence.
+For example, an OCR function might analyze an image, search for words in that image, and return those words.
 That data would then become searchable/reviewable within the evidence and finding timelines.

 The details for this service are detailed in `pipeline_readme.md`